 The next day morning we gathered at Khoma Zam.
 There were monks, students, locals and even civil servants who were getting themselves ready for the 3 days long trek to the Mystical Lion’s Fortress of Bhutan.
 Some have managed paid ponies.

 Our group had neither a pony nor a porter.
 We divided our loads and took the first step of 3 days’ journey to Kurtoe Singye Dzong with prayers and determination.

-During third day at about 4.30 in evening, we could finally see a glimpse of the Majestic Singye Dzong.
+During the third day at about 4.30 in the evening, we could finally see a glimpse of the Majestic Singye Dzong.
 All of us prostrated.
 My prostration was partly out of excitement for successfully making it there and partly out of reverence for the sacredness of this Dzong.

 Lam Karma Penjore completed his meditation terms there and then he promised to visit Singye Dzong once every year thereafter.
-Meeting person like him who goes out of their ways to help someone is usually blessing during such travels!
+Meeting a person like him who goes out of their ways to help someone is usually a blessing during such travels!

 Mystical Lion Fortress of Bhutan

 The reason behind the name Singye Dzong was because the cliff of Singye Dzong looks like Singye (The Lion).
 As per Singye Dzong history, it’s said that there are eight more Dzongs like Gawa, Tsemo, Rinchen, Duelwa, Namkha, Dorji and Pema Dzong with one crematorium each.

 All those Dzongs individually represent eight manifestations of Guru Padmasambhava.
 But all those Dzongs are embedded inside cliffs which are believed to come out at the right time.
 They are basically holy mountains of Singye Dzong.